 Takotsubo cardiomyopathy - atypical location

-Suspicion of ventricular aneurysm and contained rupture on transthoracic echocardiography.
+Suspicion of a ventricular aneurysm and contained rupture on transthoracic echocardiography.

 Loading Stack -